 yum install php php-mysql php-gd php-pear php-common php-cli php-devel php php-mbstring nano

 Now, we’ll gonna install snmp and cacti in our Linux machine:

 yum install php-snmp net-snmp-utils net-snmp-libs rrdtool

 Before we start the web configuration part, we need to start the snmpd service:

-You need to install and enable EPEL Repository.
-Once you’ve enabled repository, type the following command to install Cacti application:
+You need to install and enable the EPEL Repository.
+Once you’ve enabled the repository, type the following command to install the Cacti application: